atangzer/studybuddy/README.md

 ## Credits

-We used a [boilerplate template](https://github.com/sahat/hackathon-starter/) for this project
+We used a [boilerplate template](https://github.com/sahat/hackathon-starter/) for this project.